EthanDann/SOC-Automation-Project/README.md

                 - Set 'Statement' as 'curl -u {USER}:{PASSWORD} -k -X GET "https://{WAZUH-IP}:55000/security/user/authenticate?raw=true"'
                     - May need to add a rule on firewall to allow tcp port 55000
                     - Make sure to fill in the user, password, and your wazuh-ip to the curl statement
+            - Drag Wazuh-Alerts to the Workflow
+                - Set 'Recipients' to the email you want to get the alert
+                - Set 'Subject' to "Mimikatz Detected!"
+                - Set 'Body' to "Time: {...utctime}, Title: $exec.title, Host: {...computer}
+                - Save and rerun the Workflow
             - Drag Wazuh to the Workflow
                 - Set 'Find actions' to Run command
                 - For the Apikey, click on the `+` icon and click 'get-api'